sdersen/first-project/README.md

 # My Starry Wars

-This is a fun page about some Star Wars films.
-It also includes a game and a function that will give you info on who you can dress up as on your nrex Star Wars costume party.
-You can view the page at sofiadersen.com/starwars
+A page about some Star Wars films.
+It also includes a game and a function that will give you info on who you can dress up as on your next Star Wars costume party.
+You can view the page at sofiadersen.com/starrywars

 # Installation